meamitshaw/amitkshaw.com/_posts/2023-09-05-real-time-fica.md

 ---
-layout: single
+layout: post
 title: "Real-Time Processing in SAP FI-CA using External Cash Desks"
 excerpt: "Optimizing payment processing speeds in Contract Accounts Receivable and Payable."
-categories: [SAP FI-CA, Payments]
+categories: [SAP S/4HANA FI-CA Feature]
 ---
 Processing high-volume payments in real-time is a challenge for many industries.
 Here, I explain the use of external cash desks in the FI-CA subledger.